ddivanshu/generator-node-angular-webapp/README.md

 Enter authentication DB name (admin):
 ```

 - Bootstrap users for the reference application.
-It requires users to be created with one of two roles, "Admin" and "CSR" (customer service representative).
+The application requires users to be created with one of two roles, "Admin" and "CSR" (customer service representative).
 Create two users, one for each role:

 ```sh
 $ cd node-ng-service/scripts